-STEP 13: After successful submission, the candidate should take a printout of the online submitted Application Form and send the hard copy of it to Registrar, PG School, IARI, New Delhi-12 along with self attested copies of the following documents:
+STEP 13: After successful submission, the candidate should take a printout of the online submitted Application Form and send the hard copy of it to Registrar, PG School, IARI, New Delhi-110012 along with self-attested copies of the following documents:

-- a) Matriculation (Class X) certificate for proof of Date of Birth. - b) Master's degree certificate and marks sheet. - c) SC/ST/OBC/PC/CWSF certificate (whichever is applicable). - d) Certificate required from candidates appearing for M.Sc./M.Sc.
-(Ag.)/M.E. or M.Tech. final year examination. - e) Copy of Bank counterfoil mentioning the details of NEFT transfer of fee (₹1000/- for General/OBC category and ₹500/- for SC/ST/PC/CWSF category) namely the (i) Name and Branch of the Bank (ii) Transaction ID and Date of payment made.
+- a) Matriculation (Class X) certificate for proof of Date of Birth. - b) Master's degree certificate and marks sheet. - c) SC/ST/OBC/PC/CWSF certificate (whichever is applicable). - d) Certificate required from candidates appeared/appearing for M.Sc./M.Sc.(Ag.)/M.E. or M.Tech. final year examination 2019. - e) Copy of Bank counterfoil mentioning the details of ONLINE transfer of fee (RS.1000/-(One thousand only) for UR/OBC category and Rs.500/- (Five hundred only) for SC/ST/PC/CWSF category) namely the (i) Name and Branch of the Bank (ii) UTR No. and Date of payment made.

-STEP 14: The hard copy i.e. the printout of online application form duly signed by the candidate along with the required documents (as per STEP 13) must reach the Registrar, PG School, IARI, New Delhi-110012 on or before April 23, 2018.
+STEP 14: The hard copy i.e. the printout of online application form duly signed by the candidate along with the required documents (as per STEP 13) must reach the Registrar, PG School, IARI, New Delhi-110012 on or before April 29, 2019.

-STEP15: Hard copies received after the last date at the IARI, New Delhi will be rejected.
+STEP 15: Hard copies received after the last date at the IARI, New Delhi will be rejected.

-STEP 16: Please note that fee submitted through any other mode than NEFT, will be rejected.
+STEP 16: Please note that fee shall be submitted ONLINE only.